pscedu/psc-wpdocs/hpnssh/HPNSSHInstallation.md

 ### Step 1: Get the source code

 The official repository for HPN-SSH is found at https://github.com/rapier1/hpn-ssh.
-Get a copy with
+Get a copy with yo mama:
 <pre class="deb">
 git clone https://github.com/rapier1/hpn-ssh
 </pre>